nabati/freelancing-in-sweden/README.md

 ## Accounting, Paperwork and Dates

 Likely the biggest difference between being an employee and a freelancer is the amount of paperwork you have to deal with.
 Fortunately, you can outsource that work to another company if you are so inclined.
 While it's not a requirement, I'd strongly recommend it from my end.
-Ultimately, it will end up saving you a ton of time and headache, and the your accounting will likely be in better shape than if you try to MacGyver it.
+Ultimately, it will end up saving you a ton of time and headache while your accounting will likely be in better shape than if you try to MacGyver it.

 In terms of accounting and paperwork, there are a couple of things to keep track of:
 - **Current recording of transactions** (Swedish: Löpande bokföring).
 Essentially, all transactions need to be continuously accounted for in the books.